-One way that you can prevent concrete damage is through sealing it.
+One way that you can prevent concrete damage is by sealing it.
 Because concrete is porous, this means that it can absorb chemical and moisture that can eventually destroy it.
 By sealing it, you block the pores from salts and water.
 Since the water could not penetrate the concrete, it will safely turn into vapor, avoiding the formation of molds.

 This solution will also prevent the concrete from discoloration because it has a layer protecting it from constant weather changes.
 The durability of the concrete could last up to 30 years because of this additional protection.

 This layer also makes cleaning stains easier because the chemical will not penetrate the concrete.
 It also gives a more polished look to the concrete, making it prettier and cleaner for people to see.